 It was getting late and for the sake of sanity, I stopped short of asking my neighbors if I could mow their grass, and went inside to watch a movie instead.

-The night was uneventful, and I woke up on Labor Day Monday with a whole day to myself stretching in front of me.
+The night was uneventful, and I woke up on Memorial Day Monday with a whole day to myself stretching in front of me.
 The unease was still there and I was trying to learn to live with it, to make friend with the rumbly feeling, the Incomplete that was curled up somewhere inside of me.
 I had “lived with the questions” before, I could do it again, especially if I didn’t try to figure out what the question was.
 And actually, it all seemed to have quieted down several notches.

 On my way to a garage sale, I was savoring the solitude and the beautiful weather.
 I only had one stop on my list, and it was a good one.
 In a beautiful area of the island, a woman seemed to be parting with all of her belongings: in addition to a For Sale sign on the front lawn, there were many bundles of sheets, tablecloths, complete sets of plates, bowls, utensils, furniture, books, clothing, art... it looked as though she was selling her whole life.

 As I picked up a few small bowls of the most delicious shade of blue, she and I got into a conversation and she shared with me that she was letting go of everything - house, everything - and moving to Europe to reunite with a love of her youth.
 She seemed happy, and she seemed nervous.
 She said something like: “you know, maybe I’m crazy but I have to go for it.”
 Because I love this kind of crazy, I was quick to tell her that I thought she was actually really brave, that she was saying YES to life, to her heart, and what a beautiful thing that was - and finally that well, if it didn’t work out, she could always come back.

 As I walked back to my car, she told me that this was just what she had needed to hear, and she thanked me warmly.